-322 The uncertainties of the derived glacier areas are estimated to be highest for the LIA inventory, and decrease with time to lowest for GI 3.
-For all glacier inventories, debris cover 323 and perennial snow fields or fresh snow patches connected to the glacier are hard to identify, 324 although including information on high resolution elevation changes and including additional 325 information from different points in time reduces this uncertainty (Abermann et al., 2010).
-326 327 The high-resolution data were only available for GI 3, so that the interpretation of debris and snow can still be regarded as an interpretational range of several percentage points for the area 328 in GI 1 and 2.
-The nominal accuracy of the method (Abermann et al., 2010) results in an area 329 uncertainty of $\pm 11.2$ km or $\pm 2.7$ %.
-330
+The uncertainties of the derived glacier areas are estimated to be highest for the LIA inventory and to decrease with time to lowest for GI 3.
+For all glacier inventories, debris cover and perennial snow fields or fresh snow patches connected to the glacier are hard to identify, although including information on high-resolution elevation changes and including additional information from different points in time reduces this uncertainty (Abermann et al., 2010).
+The high-resolution data were only available for GI 3, so that the interpretational range of several percentage points for the area in GI 1 and 2.
+The nominal accuracy of the method (Abermann et al., 2010) results in an area uncertainty of $\pm 11.2 \text{ km}^2$, or $\pm 2.7 \%$.

-331 In case of changing observers, differences in the interpretation of the glacier boundaries must be taken into account.
-Various studies exist on that topic, e.g. by Paul et al. (2013) who 332 333 investigated the accuracy of different observers manually digitizing glacier outlines from high (1 m) and medium resolution (30 m) remote sensing data and from automatic classification.
-334 335 They found high variabilities (up to 30%) for debris-covered parts and about 5% for clean ice parts.
-In contrast, in the presented study, all data have a spatial resolution of less than 5 m, GI 336 1 and GI 2 have been digitized manually by two observers and GI 3 followed their basic 337 338 interpretation.
-The results of Paul et al. (2013) for changing observers, resolutions or methods thus do not directly apply to this study.
-339
+In the case of changing observers, differences in the interpretation of the glacier boundaries must be taken into account.
+Various studies exist on that topic, e.g. by Paul et al. (2013), who investigated the accuracy of different observers manually digitizing glacier outlines from high- (1 m) and medium-resolution (30 m) remote-sensing data and from automatic classification.
+They found high variabilities (up to 30%) for debris-covered parts and about 5% for clean ice parts.
+In contrast, in the presented study, all data have a spatial resolution of less than 5 m, GI 1 and GI 2 have been digitized manually by two observers and GI 3 followed their basic interpretation.
+The results of Paul et al. (2013) for chang-